-Anyone who can confirm new sightings anywhere around the country that is not on the list below let us know, as we believe there are so many other sites that we don’t know about as there is not enough people looking.
-Always look on the side of the tree that is north facing as Monarch butterflies love to bask in the sunshine all day for heat and energy. please can you email us as firstname.lastname@example.org and I’ll add it to the list – many thanks!!
+Anyone who can confirm new sightings anywhere around the country that is not on the list below let us know, as we believe there are so many other sites that we don’t know about as there are not enough people looking.
+Always look on the side of the tree that is north facing, as Monarch butterflies love to bask in the sunshine all day for heat and energy.
+Please can you email us as firstname.lastname@example.org, and I’ll add it to the list – many thanks!!

 📍Burnside Park – in the big gum trees

 📍St James’ Park, Papanui – above the wooden blue slide, high up in the Elm tree, also Sweet Chestnut tree to the left.
 150+